 A Meta-Analysis of Expressive Writing on Quality of Life and Posttraumatic Growth

-Jeffrey M Pavlacic
+Jeffrey M. Pavlacic

 Missouri State University

 Abstract

 Repressing negative thoughts or emotions can be detrimental to both physical and psychological health.
 Additionally, psychological dysfunction can create problematic health behaviors.
 Clinicians have considered a number ways for individuals suffering from psychological distress to effectively expressive these emotions.
 One therapeutic approach implemented by clinicians suggests that writing about these negative emotions can lead to reductions in psychological distress.
 Pennebaker (1997) suggests that writing about a traumatic event can reduce the psychological stress associated with that event.
 Expressive writing interventions have been adapted to interventions for a multitude of different variables and populations.
 Literature shows contradictory results for a variety of psychological phenomena as a result of expressive writing.
 This goal of this meta-analysis is to examine the effectiveness of expressive writing interventions on quality of life (QOL) and posttraumatic growth (PTG) variables.